 - Take an exhilarating rail ride in the Pacific Lowlands where you will bird close to sea level in search of lowland species.

 - Visit the surreal paramo ecosystem where you will bird above 3,500m in search of the rare Chestnut-bellied Cotinga and Masked Mountain-tanager.

-If you are interested in a longer tour that includes the endemics of the Santa Marta region and many more in the Andes mountains and Choco bioregion, we suggest looking at our Endemics tour which can be found at https://www.blueskywildlife.com/tour/endemic-colombia-birding/
+If you are interested in a longer tour that includes the endemics of the Santa Marta region and many more in the Andes mountains and Choco bioregion, we suggest looking at the Endemic Colombia Birding Tour.